robotology/gazebo-yarp-plugins/README.md

 #### Old Gazebo Versions
 - In versions of Gazebo prior to 3.0 there is a bug related to the integral part of the low-level position controller.
 If you are using
   Gazebo 1.9 or 2.2 then the low level position control will excert no integral action on the model.
-If you want to get more information on this bug, please check [issue 119](https://github.com/robotology/gazebo-yarp-plugins/issues/119) and [Gazebo issue 1082] (https://bitbucket.org/osrf/gazebo/issue/1082/jointcontroller-does-not-handle-correctly).
+If you want to get more informations on this bug, please check [issue 119](https://github.com/robotology/gazebo-yarp-plugins/issues/119) and [Gazebo issue 1082] (https://bitbucket.org/osrf/gazebo/issue/1082/jointcontroller-does-not-handle-correctly).

 - In versions of Gazebo prior to 3.1 there is a bug related to the coordinates frame of the six axis force torque sensor measure, so you have to handle with care the force torque measurement returned by the `gazebo_yarp_forcetorque` plugin.
-For more information check [issue 73]( https://github.com/robotology/gazebo-yarp-plugins/issues/73).
+For more informations check [issue 73]( https://github.com/robotology/gazebo-yarp-plugins/issues/73).

+- In versions of Gazebo prior to 4.1 there is a bug affecting the use of `gazebo-yarp-plugins` powered model with `roslaunch` .
+For more informations check [issue 123](https://github.com/robotology/gazebo-yarp-plugins/issues/123) .

 Design
 ------